Seeking Truth in a Fake News World

 In today’s world, we hear, see and read a lot of material.
 How do you know what is true and what is false?
 How do you go about seeking truth?
 Sensationalism, fear, and emotions often overrun facts.
 We must repeatedly ask: “What is real, and what is fiction?”
 There are ways to discern truth and lies.
 One is to read as much as we can, see as much as we can, ask questions of several sources, check out your doubts and then use common sense to gauge the truth.

-We are all in the same situation: how can we be sure?
-Here are two tests that we use to try and ascertain fact and fiction:
+We are all in the same situation.
+Here are two tests that we use to try and seek truth: